 But the human heart is resilient.
 Sve je moguće is what is written on this building, which translates into “Everything is possible”.
 May the heart of Zagreb and its people also beat strong again soon.

 Thank you for telling us your story, Mary.
-Our team at The Pictorial-List Magazine wishes you and your city all the best for a full recovery.
-You can also read an earlier interview with Mary right here in the Mag and look at her wonderful documentary and street photography on her Instagram gallery.
+Our team at The Pictorial List wishes you and your city all the best for a full recovery.
+You can also read an earlier interview with Mary right here in the Mag.